-Causes of the deficiencies listed above include: the PICOQC or equivalent did not fully understand the applicable laws, regulations and professional standards or did not appoint practitioners to take charge of the confirmation of regulatory compliance of each task that requires such confirmation, and did not establish a clear and concrete workflow for confirmation.
+Causes of the deficiencies listed above include: the PICOQC or equivalent did not fully understand the applicable laws, regulations and professional standards or did not clearly and concretely stipulate practitioners and workflow regarding the tasks that necessitate verifying the status of compliance with laws, regulations and professional standards.

-An audit firm should be aware of their duties and responsibilities as certified public accountants at all times and should foster an organizational culture of compliance with laws, regulations, and professional standards.
-Moreover, an audit firm should establish an appropriate operations management system to ensure compliance with laws, regulations, and professional standards by identifying those operations where it is necessary to check the status of compliance with laws, regulations, and professional standards, and by assigning persons to be responsible for those operations.
+An audit firm should be aware of their duties and responsibilities of certified public accountants at all times and should foster an organizational culture under which laws, regulations, and professional standards are observed.
+Moreover, an audit firm should establish an appropriate operations management system to ensure compliance with laws, regulations, and professional standards by identifying operations which necessitate checking the status of compliance with laws, regulations, and professional standards, and by assigning persons to be responsible for those operations.